 View Campervan Rental Locations in Australia in a larger map

-The Living Desert features 12 sandstone sculptures in a beautiful outback setting.
+The Living Desert State park features 12 sandstone sculptures in a beautiful outback setting.
 The sculptures were created by artists from around the world, and they make for a great photo at sunset.
 The iconic sight is located just outside of Broken Hill off Nine Mile Road.

 Mutawintji National Park is an ideal venue for activities like spotting wildlife, bird watching, bush walking, camping, cycling and hiking.
 The park can be reached via the Mutawintji Road.
 It is a popular venue for many cultural gatherings.